-- 2.4 The Strategic Board sets the strategic direction of the SELEP, providing clear strategic leadership and championing shared SELEP priorities.
-It is the main SELEP interface with Government, bringing together both private and public sectors to drive local growth and job creation, and to oversee all activity to deliver these aims. - 2.5 Working collectively, Strategic Board members are responsible for: - (a) setting the vision, strategic direction and priorities of the LEP overall; - (b) ensuring the development, maintenance and delivery of evidence-based strategy.
-These strategies include, but are not limited to:: - (i) the Economic Strategy Statement (ESS); - (ii) a Skills Strategy; - (iii) The Energy Strategy; - (iv) the European Structural Investment Funds (ESIF) strategy; and - (v) a Local Industrial Strategy; - (c) developing a pipeline of projects for investment: a role it has delegated to the Investment Panel in respect of LGF; - (d) considering and agreeing a position on major items of strategic importance; - (e) publishing arrangements for developing, prioritising, appraising and approving projects with a view to ensuring that a wide range of delivery partners can be involved; - (f) approving the annual Delivery Plan; - (g) monitoring progress in completing the activities and KPIs set out in the Delivery Plan; - (h) championing the LEP and the LEP area in all other forums; - (i) supporting pan-LEP activity undertaken by the working groups; - (j) working closely with Federated Boards to oversee Growth Hub, Enterprise Zone and City Deal activities;
+I.1.1.
+The Strategic Board (SELEP Ltd) consists of the Directors of the SELEP Ltd and sets the strategic direction of the SELEP Ltd, providing clear strategic leadership and championing shared SELEP Ltd priorities.
+It is the main interface with Government, bringing together both private and public sectors to drive local growth and job creation, and to oversee all activity to deliver these aims.

+- I.1.2.
+Working collectively, SELEP Ltd Directors (Strategic Board members) are responsible for: - i. setting the vision, strategic direction and priorities of the LEP overall; - ii. ensuring the development, maintenance and delivery of evidence-based strategy.
+These strategies include, but are not limited to: - a. the Economic Strategy Statement (ESS); - b. a Skills Strategy; - c.
+The Energy Strategy; - d. the European Structural Investment Funds (ESIF) strategy; and - e. a Local Industrial Strategy; - iii. developing a pipeline of projects for investment: a role it has delegated to the Investment Panel in respect of LGF and GPF - iv. considering and agreeing a position on major items of strategic importance; - v. publishing arrangements for developing, prioritising, appraising and approving projects with a view to ensuring that a wide range of delivery partners can be involved; - vi. approving the annual Delivery Plan; - vii. monitoring progress in completing the activities and KPIs set out in the Delivery Plan; - viii. championing the LEP and the LEP area in all other forums; - ix. supporting pan-LEP activity undertaken by the working groups; - x. working closely with Federated Boards to oversee Growth Hub, Enterprise Zone and City Deal activities; - xi. endorsing local areas' efforts to advance projects for economic growth which may not be directly linked to the LEP; - xii. ensuring that adequate capacity and expertise is maintained to deliver against the above (ixi). - I.1.3.
+Where the Strategic Board puts in place schemes of delegation to the Federated Boards or Investment Panel, the Strategic Board remains responsible for the delegated decision. - 1.1.4.
+The Strategic Board is made up of 25 members (including 5 co-opted members), and two-thirds of the Board is required to be from the private sector.
+All Board members, including the Chair and Deputy Chair, are appointed on a 2-year term, up to a maximum of 3 consecutive terms.